Want to cancel your rental water heater contract?

 Parts and labour warranties offer the same coverage as rental contracts.

 Use this information to help guide you on your options.
-It clearly explains on how to proceed with the process of getting out of your rental contract.
+It clearly explains how to proceed with getting out of your rental contract.

 Are you sure your existing water heater is even yours?

-A rental water heater is common for most homeowners in the Greater Toronto Area.
-Most homeowners purchased their home with a rental product and assume its a normal thing to do.
+A rental water heater is typical for most homeowners in the Greater Toronto Area.
+Most homeowners purchase their home with a rental product and assume it’s a normal thing to do.

-Unfortunately, many consumers are unaware of the legal terms of these contracts and enter in to lease agreements.
-Also, many sales reps are not informing their clients that rental contracts include liens against your property.
-In fact, a lien against your property hinders your ability to sell, or refinance.
+Unfortunately, many consumers are unaware of the legal terms of these contracts and enter into lease agreements.
+Also, many sales reps are not informing their clients that rental contracts include liens against their property.
+A lien against your property hinders your ability to sell or refinance.

 Did you inherit your rental water heater from the purchase agreement of your home?

-So, maybe you purchased a home and the previous owners included the rental contract in the purchase agreement.
-Most realtors label it as standard practice and its easily overlooked.
-You should request a buyout from the previous owners prior to completing the sale.
+So, maybe you purchased a home, and the previous owners included the rental contract in the purchase agreement.
+Most realtors label it as standard practice, and its easily overlooked.
+You should request a buyout from the previous owners before completing the sale.

-New owners often take over rental equipment as normal practice.
-Builders have been benefiting from these contracts as part of new home construction for decades.
-The new homeowner will be locked in to that contract and would have to pay a buyout much higher than retail value.
-On top of that, when you buyout rental contract the equipment comes with no warranty.
+New owners often take over rental equipment as standard practice.
+Builders have benefited from these contracts for decades as part of new home construction.
+The new homeowner will be locked into that contract and must pay a higher buyout than retail value.
+On top of that, when you buy out a rental contract, the equipment comes with no warranty.

 Are you paying for protection plans?

-Many companies that offer rental water heaters, also suggest customers pay monthly for protection plans.
+Many companies that offer rental water heaters also suggest customers pay monthly for protection plans.
 These plans range from $10 – $50 per month.
-They are usually for heating equipment, and cooling equipment.
-These are sold in case there is a breakdown, and the company would come out to fix it at no cost.
-These plans are sold to customers and billed together with the water heater rental contract.
+They are usually for heating equipment and cooling equipment.
+These are sold in case there is a breakdown, and the company would come out to fix them at no cost.
+These plans are sold to customers and billed with the water heater rental contract.

-We do not recommend these plans for older equipment that is end of life.
-Since investing into older, inefficient equipment is not a smart investment.
-Instead, you could save the money for eventually buying a new upgraded model when the old equipment needs to be replaced.
+We do not recommend these plans for older equipment that is at the end of its life.
+Since investing in older, inefficient equipment is not an intelligent investment.
+Instead, you could save money for eventually buying a new upgraded model when the old equipment needs to be replaced.

 How is owning better than renting?

 A well-known “reliable” HVAC contractor in Ontario may offer a rental contract claiming to be 84 months.
-However, with closer inspection to the terms and conditions of the contract, it is a minimum of 84 months.
+However, with a closer inspection of the terms and conditions of the contract, it is a minimum of 84 months.

-Actually, these rental contracts are for 15 years (the average life span of the equipment).
-This is common especially for tankless water heater equipment.
+These rental contracts are for 15 years (the average life span of the equipment).
+This is common, especially for tankless water heater equipment.

 For an example of a tankless water heater rental actual cost, see the image below: